brt10/VASP-Utilities/README.md

 These codes use as input the files from VASP = Vienna Ab initio Simulation Package.

+To compile these codes on a unix machine use the Fortran compiler available eg ifort.

-nn.f = Fortran code to input POSCAR/CONTCAR file and returns neighbor list including nearest neighbor lists with distances
+nn.f : input is a CONTCAR file and returns nearest neighbor lists with distances